-I am intrigued by the artistic, sensory, speculative and critical potential the everyday activity of walking brings to art, hence the phrase 'Pedestrian Artist.'
-I use a variety of media: drawing, photo-media and painting, to evoke the complex interactions and relationships that are intrinsic to walking.
+I am intrigued by the artistic, sensory, speculative and critical potential the physical activity of walking brings to art.
+I use a variety of media to evoke the complex interactions and relationships that are intrinsic to walking.
 Walking crosses paths with numerous disciplines and allows me to express my diverse interests that include art, literature, philosophy, theology, and the dramatic arts.

 From 2013-16 I returned to the academic sphere to complete a BFA at the National Art School and Honours at UNSW School of Art and Design in Sydney.
-This experience has enriched my arts practice with new studio skills, deepened my conceptual thinking about art and extended my academic research and writing skills.
+This experience enriched my arts practice with new studio skills, deepened my conceptual thinking about art, extended my research skills and introduced me to Walking Art.
+Since leaving the sanctuary of the university I have worked as an independent artist and supported my art practice by teaching in a local high school.
 I have a lifelong commitment to the arts and many years of working as an artist in a variety of media.